-On April 13 and 14 we will host this event in person and tickets are free.
-Please email us to reserve your seat.
+On April 15, we will host this event in person and tickets are free.

 Remember to follow us to watch this and other exciting performances.

-Rita Indiana is a Dominican-born, New York-based composer and writer, a driving force in experimental Caribbean popular music, and a key figure in contemporary Latin American literature.
-Her novel Tentacle won the Grand Prize of the Association of Caribbean Writers in 2017.
-She teaches at NYU’s MFA in Creative Writing in Spanish.
+Rita Indiana is a Dominican-born New York-based music composer and a key figure in contemporary Latin American literature.
+Her novel Tentacle was the first book written in Spanish to win the Grand Prize of the Association of Caribbean Writers in 2017.
+She is the author of five novels and a driving force in experimental Caribbean popular music, receiving a nomination for a Latin Grammy in 2021.
+Currently, she is the Director of New York University’s MFA in Creative Writing in Spanish.

 The MetLife Foundation Music of the Americas concert series is made possible by the generous support of Presenting Sponsor MetLife Foundation.

-The Fall 2022 Music program is also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and the Howard Gilman Foundation
+The Spring 2023 Music program is also supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and the Howard Gilman Foundation.